JuliaLang/julia/doc/stdlib/base.rst

 .. function:: show(x)

    Write an informative text representation of a value to the current output stream.
 New types should overload ``show(io, x)`` where the first argument is a stream.
+   The representation used by ``show`` generally includes Julia-specific formatting and type information.

 .. function:: showcompact(x)